42xel/BAPL2/README.md

 # .minus = 1 + (!! ?)
 ```

-A similar example is the precedence between indexation and function call.
+A similar issue is the precedence between indexation and function call.
 ```
 # range = {1, 2, 3, 4, 5, 6, 7, 8, 9,}
 ; @ = #range[7] ; errors, as it means #(range[7])